josterand/dotfiles/README.md

 ## Components

 Here is a list of recommended packages to use with these dotfiles to ensure everything works smoothly.

-> [!TIP]
-> _Optional means you can replace it with an application or package of your choice.
-However, make sure to update the BSPWM configuration accordingly to ensure everything works properly._

 | Use Case            | Package       | Requirement |
 | ------------------- | ------------- | ----------- |